haypers/startup/README.md

 The public pixel is a community made pixel art engeine.
 Inspired by r/place, this will be a home for strangers to colaborate on pixle art.

-Every five minutes a user may color a pixle.
+Every five minutes (Or maybe every 30 seconds or something, still deciding.) a user may color a pixle.
 Between these moments, a user can 'plan' for a pixle, denoting that they plan for it to match a certain color in the future.
 When placing a pixle, users will be informed of any plans for that pixle and will have the opporutnity to accept or reject the plan.

 Users get a log of users who accept their plan or override a pixle they built.